Start your Canton Fair Journey Here

-China is master of copying everything, so expect plenty and plenty of fake goods to be sold here.
+China is the master of copying everything, so expect plenty and plenty of fake goods to be sold here.
 This can be a bit of an issue for those who genuinely want cheaper branded products.
 International imported goods and designer brands are generally more expensive in China due to the import taxes.
 So if you feel like the prices are too good to be true it probably is.
 If you are after cheaper international brands electronics or designer fashion, you are better off buying it in Hong Kong

 How to Avoid Them

-There are many more scams and low level crimes that occur on a daily basis to tourist in China.
+There are many more scams and low-level crimes that occur on a daily basis to tourist in China.
 But the fundamentals are basically like the ones listed above.
 You can always practice some due diligence to protect yourself from these scams.
 Some of the things you can do when you face an unfavourable situation is to:

 - Ignore and walk away when being approached

-- Inspect cash and if required take photo of the serial number every time you dish out 100 yuan cash
+- Inspect cash and if required take a photo of the serial number every time you dish out 100 yuan cash

 - Buy branded items from flagship stores